noopkat/oled-js/README.md

 Optional bool as last argument specifies whether screen updates immediately with result.
 Default is true.

 Before all of this text can happen, you need to load a font buffer for use.
 A good font to start with is NodeJS package [oled-font-5x7](https://www.npmjs.org/package/oled-font-5x7).
+Want more options?
+Try rolling your own font module to require instead, using the [oled-js font foundry](http://noopkat.github.io/oled-js-font-foundry/)!

 Usage:
 ```